“Gift ideas for teenage girls” contains some affiliate links

 Basically every song you play on Spotify has a specific bar code that it generates.
 Scan that barcode with your phone and it will play the relevant song.

 There’s a massive trend to print music art.
 How about a print of the Spotify play screen of a favourite song?
 Some prints use the barcode and kids can scan the barcode with their phone while enjoying a cool, custom piece of artwork.
 It could be a sticker that your teen puts on their laptop or school folder, or a perspex frame with a photo of someone special next to a barcode of a memorable song.
 How about a Spotify keyring?

 Waterproof Bluetooth Speaker

 My teen can’t do anything much without her Airpods stuck to her ears.
 Except … shower.

 Tragically in the shower my teen must be temporarily parted from her mobile phone and Spotify account.
 Perhaps that’s why she is forever stealing my Bluetooth shower speaker.
-If your teen spends as much time in the bathroom as mine does, then a cool Bluetooth speaker like this will go down well.
+If your teen spends as much time in the bathroom as mine does, then a cool Bluetooth speaker like this will go down well with teen girls this Christmas.
 Generally these can be charged up via USB and will stream music from your teen’s phone when she’s in the bath or shower.

 This is the one I have.
-It’s pretty robust, has a six hour battery life, and is easily charged by USB.
+It’s from Sony, and pretty robust.
+It has a six hour battery life, and is easily charged by USB.

 So there you have it.
 Some of my favourite gift ideas for teenage girls.
 Now all I need to do is work out how to get a stocking into my 15 year old’s room when she stays up later than I do these days!